Mininet-Optical/mininet-optical/docs/source/tutorial.md

 *Don't dismiss this as incomprehensible garbage* -- it is actually telling you useful information!
 Specifically, it is telling you how each node's interfaces are connected.
-For example, you can see that ROADM r1 now has two links to each of the terminals t1-t3, for a total of 6 links.
+For example, you can see that ROADM `r1` now has two links to each of the terminals `t1`-`t3`, for a total of 6 links.
 You can also see the type of the port (Ethernet or WDM) as well as the port number.
-For example, r1-wdm1 is WDM port 1 on ROADM r1.
+For example, `r1-wdm1` is WDM port 1 on ROADM r1.

-You can also use the spans command, which prints out long links but ignores links of \<100m.
-So, you should see the links from t1 and t3 but not t2:
+You can also use the `spans` command, which prints out long links but ignores links of <100m.
+So, you should see the links from `t1` and `t3` but not `t2`:

 	mininet-optical> spans